 Like passengers of – and workers on – commercial vessels, recreational boaters are usually subject to maritime and admiralty law requirements and procedures.
 In many circumstances, this may allow for access to courts and remedies that expand an injured person’s right to bring a claim.
 If you have been involved in a recreational boating injury, it is important that you consult with a competent maritime injury attorney to ensure your rights are protected.
 In some cases, you may require local legal counsel that is steeped in the maritime laws specific to the area where you were injured.
 In such cases, Injury At Sea may be able to assist you in finding competent local counsel to review your claim.

-As with most other claims, the time period in which to bring a claim and procedures involved can be very specific and limited.
-Failure to act promptly may result in loss of a claim.
+As with most other claims, the time in which to bring a claim and procedures involved can be very specific and limited.
+Failure to act promptly may result in the loss of a claim.